MicrosoftDocs/cloud-adoption-framework/docs/security/asset-protection.md

 ### Endpoint detection and response (EDR)

-Technologies such as Windows Defender should be running on all virtual machines to provide anti-malware scanning and File Integrity Monitoring (FIM).
+Technologies such as Microsoft Defender should be running on all virtual machines to provide anti-malware scanning and File Integrity Monitoring (FIM).

 ### Disk encryption